Krishnapushpan/Patients_Transaction_Details/README.md

 # ⚙️ How It Works

-- Transaction Form: Admin enters transaction details via a form (React-based UI).
+- Transaction Form:  enters transaction details via a form (React-based UI).

 - Data Storage: The transaction data is sent to the backend and stored in MongoDB.